aliyun/aliyun-openapi-net-sdk/README.md

 This document introduces how to install and use Alibaba Cloud C# SDK.

-If you have any problem while using Java SDK, please join the **DingTalk group: 11771185 (the official SDK customer service group of Alibaba Cloud)** for consultation.
+If you have any problem while using Java SDK, please [submit an issue](https://github.com/aliyun/aliyun-openapi-net-sdk/issues/new).

 ## Prerequisites